 Hello guys!
 Today, I would like to go deeper into an important topic: how creams or lotions are made.
 If you are interested in creating your own beauty products, it could be useful to discover what there is behind a simple mix of ingredients.
-If you want to start formulating your creams at home, this post will help you to put a solid foundation in your DIY beauty products path.
+If you want to know more about skin cream formulation, this post can help you to put a solid foundation in your DIY beauty products path.
 Let’s start with the difference between lotions and creams.
 I think this is a good starting point to understand how to formulate creams at home.
 But let’s start with the basics.

 Disclosure: Some of the links in this post are affiliate links.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.

 How to make creams and lotions